 - Every organisation runs on a smorgasbord of systems that share few standards if any and the same piece of information e.g the time-of-day will have very different and sometimes unrecognisable formats in different systems and this is before we consider naming conventions or presentation.

 To compare the time of an event in one system to that in another, even though they are technically meeting the “apples to apples” criteria, can involve discovering the naming convention, finding the data, finding enough context to make it usable, converting both to a single data format and standardising their presentation.
 Hopefully at that point you can make that apparently trivial observation with a degree of confidence.
+Presumably you don’t lose any accuracy in the midst of all that processing.

 - Then there is the proliferation of many companies across the globe in a single group.
-As I explained to a bewildered CMO not long ago, getting data across borders and into a report or a mart is often similar to getting people through airports and customs and into a meeting room.
+As I explained to a bewildered CMO not long ago, getting data across borders and into a report or a data-mart is often similar to getting people through airports and customs and into a meeting room.
 The protocols are similar only very much more difficult and less well orchestrated.
 Several firewalls at every border, rules about what can travel where, ownership and permission issues, disclosure issues, security challenges, language barriers, documentation and timing challenges and never forget the need for goodwill among far flung teams you rely on to provide access without accidentally locking anyone out.
 There is no border post, you have-to find them, wake them maybe get an interpreter and encourage them to help you.
 Then you can revisit the challenges outlined in issues 4,3,2 and 1.

 - Data analysis costs a great deal of money when done well and even more when done poorly.
 Investors and all kinds of stakeholders expect a return on their capital and this cannot always be guaranteed at the outset, indeed new risks can surface at any time.
 Even when acquiring and presenting the right data is not too challenging, there is no guarantee that the insight you acquire can and will be used to drive returns.
 Yes sometimes a little knowledge can go a long way, but not always.
 There is a need for accountability and applied governance at every stage.